Student Loan Programs

 Application Process: In order to apply for a Federal Direct Stafford Loan, students must file the annual FAFSA.
 Once the Office of Student Financial Assistance determines your eligibility for financial aid, then the Stafford Loan(s) for which you are eligible will be offered to you on your financial assistance letter.

-For 2014-2015, Federal Direct Stafford Loans have a 1.072 percent origination fee, which gets subtracted from the loan before disbursement.
+For 2015-2016, Federal Direct Stafford Loans have a 1.073 percent origination fee if originated before 10/1/15 and a 1.068 percent origination fee if originated on or after 10/1/15.
+This fee gets subtracted from the loan before disbursement.

 Students who receive a Stafford Loan for the first time at MassArt are required to complete entrance counseling and sign a Master Promissory Note.
 Entrance counseling and the MPN are completed online by visiting www.studentloans.gov.
 Once you are signed in, click on "Complete Entrance Counseling" in the menu on the left-hand side of the screen.
 After completing the Entrance Counseling, click on "Complete MPN" in the menu on the left-hand side of the screen.
 Stafford Loan applications are considered incomplete until the Entrance Counseling and Master Promissory Note have been completed.